 April 7, 1939: Comal Squadron 179 in New Braunfels, Texas is chartered.

 1953: Membership in the Sons drops to 5,631 from a high of 72,633 in 1939.
 A major factor for the decline is due to the former Sons, now veterans of World War II, having almost no children in the immediate postwar years.

-May 8—9, 1969: The legion’s NEC gives its approval to Resolution 60, which creates a Sons of the American Legion Committee, consisting of four members and a chairman.
-Two of the members were from the ranks of the SAL, while the chairman and the other two members were Legionnaires.
+May 8—9, 1969: The Legion’s NEC gives its approval to Resolution 60, which creates a Sons of the American Legion Committee, consisting of four members and a chairman.
+Two of the members were from the ranks of the S.A.L., while the chairman and the other two members were Legionnaires.

-May 3—4, 1972: The Legion’s NEC approves Resolution 13, creating a national SAL organization under the full supervision and control of the Legion’s NEC, thus opening the door for the Sons of The American Legion to hold its first National Convention in Chicago in August 1972.
-Resolution 13 also rescinded in its entirety the old SAL Constitution and Bylaws, as adopted in 1933.
+May 3—4, 1972: The Legion’s NEC approves Resolution 13, creating a national S.A.L. organization under the full supervision and control of the Legion’s NEC, thus opening the door for the Sons of the American Legion to hold its first National Convention in Chicago in August 1972.
+Resolution 13 also rescinded in its entirety the old S.A.L.
+Constitution and by-Laws as adopted in 1933.

-2002: Comal Squadron 179 is re-chartered as Walton F. Hoffmann Memorial Squadron 179.
-It was a vibrant and active program with a lull between the late 1970s and the late 1980’s, due in part to the decrease in military servicemembers as well as the ending of most of the big wars and conflicts.
-The Son’s soon were reinvigorated at the beginning of the first Gulf War and have been going strong since.
+Late 1970s—1990: The formerly vibrant and active S.A.L. experienced a lull due in part to the decrease in numbers of military service members in this era, as well as the ending of most of the nation's big wars and conflicts.
+The Sons were reinvigorated at the beginning of the first Gulf War and have been going strong since.